 The final step for retained records is their expiration and destruction.
 Financial institutions do not want to hold records for a moment longer than their policies require.
-So although it’s not explicitly called out in FINRA 17a-4, a key piece of this is the ability to destroy the records when they expire.
+Although it’s not explicitly called out in FINRA 17a-4, a key piece of this is the ability to destroy the records when they expire.
 Your organization will have record-destruction policies that dictate the method of destruction and how many times the device would be overwritten to eradicate any trace of data.

 The Right Technology Makes FINRA 17a-4 WORM Compliance Easy

 How do you ensure that your company complies with SEA FINRA 17a-4 by putting the five “-abilities” to work?
-Through marketing operations technology.
-This is 2017, after all.

 To make sure that your company’s technology helps you comply with FINRA 17a-4, consider these questions:

 - Can I “lock down” all communications and marketing assets and their associated metadata to prevent further edits, but still provide search functionality?

 - Can I quickly produce the required information to comply with Legal and Compliance audit requests?

 - Does my technology have the capability to retain different records according to my company’s retention policies and procedures?